 Posted by Willy Franzen on August 10, 2012.
-Positions below updated every five minutes.
+Jobs updated daily.

 Experiences make for the best (and the worst marketing).
 All of those commercials about transporting Olympic athletes can do nothing to change my opinion after my experience with United last night.
 They strung me along with delays, their website failed repeatedly, and I spent an hour and a half on the phone to get a flight 24 hours later.
 There’s nothing like the live experience to shape your brand associations.
 That’s why Situation Interactive centered their business around it.
 They “are among the leaders in creating award-winning digital strategies for top entertainment and media brands worldwide.”
 Obviously the New York, NY (and Los Angeles, CA) based agency focuses on creating amazing experiences–and they tend to do it for clients who are way more exciting and way less likely to make you mad than an airline.